David89Lee/Dota2/readme.md

 # Description

 Calculate the best lineup combination of the Dota2 Chess.
 The longer the program runs, the highter the score of the lineup is likely to be.
-When you stop the program, it well display the best 6 which you can configurate.
+When you stop the program, it well display the best 6 at present.